 5 questions to ask when buying a TV for watching sport

-Love football?
-The questions all footie fans should ask when buying a TV that can go the distance this season…
+Footie fanatic?
+Here are the 5 questions you need to ask when finding a TV that can go to distance this season…

-You’ll enjoy a ‘more immersive viewing experience’ with a bigger 55 or 60-inch TV, says our large screen TV buyer Daler Bhaker.
 When watching football on TV, you can often see large swathes of the pitch, with several players on screen at once.
-With a larger TV you’re immersed in the experience and can see impressive detail – from individual blades of grass to the player’s names on the back of their shirts – you never miss a thing
+Choosing a larger TV means you can see all of the detail – from individual blades of grass to the player’s names on the back of their shirts.

 Our viewing distance guide should help:

-In a word, yes.
-The picture looks much sharper than on a regular HD telly.
-That’s because 4K UHD TVs upscale regular content.
-They do this using a powerful processing engine, and the better the TV you purchase, the better quality upscaling you’ll enjoy.
+4K UHD TVs upscale regular content.
+They do this using a powerful processing engine, and the better the TV you purchase, the better upscaling you’ll enjoy.

-LG’s OLED TVs too have superb contrast.
+LG’s OLED TVs also have brilliant contrast.
 They can create deep, true blacks as they don’t need a backlight to illuminate their screen.

 Want to know more?
 Processing rates explained: how they improve watching TV

 Modern TVs are very slim.
-This means they have little room for powerful speakers.
-Create the big game atmosphere by adding some home cinema tech.
+This means there’s not much room for powerful speakers.
+But fear not – you can create the ‘big game’ atmosphere by adding some home cinema tech.

-A soundbar is the simplest way of beefing up your TV’s speakers.
-It’s a single, oblong-shaped box containing several speakers.
+A soundbar is a single, oblong-shaped box containing several speakers.
 You can mount it underneath your TV, or pop it on the cabinet.
-It’s clutter free, easy to set up and sounds great.
+It’s clutter free, easy to set up and, most importantly, sounds great.